dotherightthing/wpdtrt-weather/readme.txt

 == Description ==

-Displays historical weather information for a GPS location determined by the Featured Image.
+Displays historical weather information for the GPS location determined by the Featured Image.

 == Installation ==